rahulkumarsingh73690/docs-3/docs/admin-ui-features.md

 title: Admin UI Features
 ---

-Built into v6+ ServiceStack Apps is the [Admin UI](/admin-ui) providing **Admin** Users a UX Friendly UI to access ServiceStack features and summary insights, available from:
+Built into ServiceStack v6+ Apps is the [Admin UI](/admin-ui) providing **Admin** Users a UX Friendly UI to access App features & summary insights from:

-<h3 class="text-center font-medium text-3xl m-0 py-3">/admin-ui</h3>
+<h3 class="text-center font-medium text-4xl text-indigo-800 m-0 py-3">/admin-ui</h3>

 Which after authenticating will take you to the Admin UI dashboard showing the authenticated Admin User details and general API stats: